gjgjwmertens/RpiWebCluster/README.md

 - git pull origin master (get latest version)

 The project uses a nodeJS express http server to show a web page and test web sockets.
-I don't think it is necessary for the purpose of testing the web farm (needs verifying)
+I don't think it is necessary for the purpose of testing the web farm (needs verifying, see http_test.js)

 MySQL Server
 - sudo apt-get install mysql-server